Berkeley-CS61B/website-sp24/labs/lab01/mac.md

     {: .warning}
     This might take a while.
 If you are on an older system, you may have to update your software.
-If you run into any error regarding not enough free space, please double check how much free storage you have left (a rough estimate is at least 40GB of free space).
+If you run into any error regarding not enough free space, please double check how much free storage you have left (a rough estimate of what is needed is at least 40GB of free space).
 You may need to also restart your laptop.

     {: .warning}
     There is also a StackOverflow post that you can reference